What data can I import?

 Refer to the data specification document which displays all possible tables and available fields.

 What is a data source?

 A data source is where your data is stored that you wish to import.
-Edits to your data take place in the source and are imported from there into the CMS.
+Edits to your data take place in the source and are imported from there into the Conference App Builder.

 For example, you can import all your speakers with their names, titles, organizations, bios, and speaker photos by using a spreadsheet.

 You can merge multiple different data sources.
 For example, you import all the scientific sessions from your Abstract Management System while you add all the workshops and social events via a spreadsheet.

 Session IDs must be unique across all data sources.
 If one data source has a record with the same ID as a record from another data source, the system will skip the record from the second source to prevent you from overwriting any data.

 You can import data from

 - some abstract management vendors with whom a direct API integration exists such as ScholarOne or Confex.
 Contact email@example.com with details about your abstract management vendor to see if an integration may be possible.